Bigessfour/BusBuddy-WPF/README.md

      - `Staging`: Production-like environment with some debugging features
      - `Production`: Full production mode with security safeguards (default if not set)
    - The application will prevent sensitive data logging in production for security
+5. **🎉 Serilog Logging Setup:**
+   - **Automatic Configuration**: Serilog is automatically configured at startup with comprehensive enrichment
+   - **Log Files**: Created in `logs/` directory with automatic rotation and retention
+   - **Structured Logging**: All application components use structured logging with contextual information
+   - **Performance Monitoring**: Built-in performance tracking for all major operations
+   - **Error Tracking**: Enhanced error handling with detailed context and correlation IDs
-5. Run database migrations:
+6. Run database migrations:
    ```bash
    dotnet ef database update
    ```
-6. Build and run the application:
+7. Build and run the application:
    ```bash
    dotnet build
    dotnet run --project BusBuddy.WPF/BusBuddy.WPF.csproj